cjdoris/ARFFFiles.jl/README.md

 using ARFFFiles, DataFrames
 df = ARFFFiles.load(DataFrame, "mytable.arff")
 ```
-Replace `DataFrame` with your favourite table type.
+Replace `DataFrame` with your favourite table type, or leave it out to get a vector of named tuples.

 ## Loading